 Depending on your treatment plan, you may need more detailed imaging, including magnetic resonance imaging (MRI) which will be used to help plan your treatment.

 Wear comfortable clothes that are easy to take off because you may need to change into a hospital gown.
-Do not wear jewelry, powders, or lotions.
+Don’t wear jewelry, powders, or lotions.

 What to expect

-You will be greeted by your radiation therapist.
-He or she will take a photograph of your face.
+You’ll be greeted by your radiation therapist.
+They’ll take a photograph of your face.
 This picture will be used to identify you throughout your treatment.

 Your therapist will then explain the simulation to you.
-If you have not already signed a consent form, your radiation oncologist will review everything with you, and ask for your signature.
+If you haven’t already signed a consent form, your radiation oncologist will review everything with you, and ask for your signature.